 The Pikler climbing frame is a simple and safe piece of play equipment that encourages open-ended play and helps your child’s early development.
-It is fun and can be incorporated in all sorts of children’s play activities during their younger years.
+It is fun and can be incorporated into all sorts of children’s play activities during their younger years.

 This article will help you know:

 - What a Pikler Triangle or Climbing frame is.

 - Why it is beneficial for your child.

 - How to use the frame and games to play with it.